About

 The insurance industry provides protection against financial losses resulting from a variety of perils.
 By purchasing insurance policies, individuals and businesses can receive reimbursement for losses due to car accidents, theft of property, and fire and storm damage; medical expenses; and loss of income due to disability or death.

-The insurance industry consists mainly of insurance carriers (or insurers ) and insurance agencies and brokerages.
+The insurance industry consists mainly of insurance carriers and insurance agencies and brokerages.
 In general, insurance carriers are large companies that provide insurance and assume the risks covered by the policy.
 Insurance agencies and brokerages sell insurance policies for the carriers.
-While some of these establishments are directly affiliated with a particular insurer and sell only that carrier's policies, many are independent and are thus free to market the policies of a variety of insurance carriers.
-In addition to supporting these two primary components, the insurance industry includes establishments that provide other insurance-related services, such as claims adjustment or third-party administration of insurance and pension funds.
+While some of agencies and brokerages are directly affiliated with a particular carrier and sell only that carrier's policies, many are independent and are thus free to market the policies of a variety of insurance carriers.

 Insurance carriers assume the risk associated with annuities and insurance policies and assign premiums to be paid for the policies.
 In the policy, the carrier states the length and conditions of the agreement, exactly which losses it will provide compensation for, and how much will be awarded.
-The premium charged for the policy is based primarily on the amount to be awarded in case of loss, as well as the likelihood that the insurance carrier will actually have to pay.
+The premium charged for the policy is based primarily on the amount to be awarded in case of loss and the likelihood that the insurance carrier will actually have to pay.
 In order to be able to compensate policyholders for their losses, insurance companies invest the money they receive in premiums, building up a portfolio of financial assets and income-producing real estate which can then be used to pay off any future claims that may be brought.
-There are two basic types of insurance carriers: direct and reinsurance.
-Direct carriers are responsible for the initial underwriting of insurance policies and annuities, while reinsurance carriers assume all or part of the risk associated with the existing insurance policies originally underwritten by other insurance carriers.
+There are two basic types of insurance carriers: primary and reinsurance.
+Primary carriers are responsible for the initial underwriting of insurance policies and annuities, while reinsurance carriers assume all or part of the risk associated with the existing insurance policies originally underwritten by other insurance carriers.

 Some insurance policies cover groups of people, ranging from a few to thousands of individuals.
 These policies usually are issued to employers for the benefit of their employees or to unions, professional associations, or other membership organizations for the benefit of their members.
 Among the most common policies of this nature are group life and health plans.
 Insurance carriers also underwrite a variety of specialized types of insurance, such as real-estate title insurance, employee surety and fidelity bonding, and medical malpractice insurance.